Additional Information About Training to be a Mermaid or Merman

 It depends on you.
-Out of over 315 mermaid applicants in 2016 we hired 2 new mermaids - it's extremely important for you to make sure that your water, personality, and performance skills are top-notch to stand out and that you meet the criteria before applying.
+Out of over 500 mermaid applicants in 2017 we hired 1 new mermaid.
+It's extremely important for you to make sure that your water, personality, and performance skills are top-notch to stand out and that you meet the criteria before applying.

 Is there anything I can do to increase my chances of being selected?

 - Read and follow the directions on the application form and make sure that it's complete

 - Confirm that you meet the requirements for this job and, if you don't, fix that before you apply

 - Make your application stand out in an engaging, rated-G way

 - Do your homework and check out our website to understand the kind of company we are and the things that we do so that you can be prepared to know what you can contribute to our team.

 - Bump up any swimming, water safety, child care, or acting skills that you have before applying.
 People with competitive swim team, prior lifeguard experience, competitive synchronized swimming backgrounds, and current, valid SCUBA certifications are immediately flagged for a priority review during casting calls.